larsid/covid-monitor/README.md

 ## Running the Project

-In the project directory, you can run the main commands listed above.
+In the project directory, you can run the following commands.

 ### Development server
 ```bash